 - Going back in time, Edith's grandfather Christopher Hempstead [my 3rd great-grandfather] had with his second [or third] wife, several children including daughter Charlotte Rebecca Hempstead.
 [Edith and I both descend - probably - from Christopher's first wife - long story!]
 When Christopher's probate was processed in 1881, his heirs included daughter Charlotte Hawkins, wife of Reuben Hawkins of Cornwall, New York.
 I'd found a new route for tracing Charlotte--that was the good news.
 The bad news was she could only be found with her husband in the 1880 census, and she died in 1885.
 I did learn the names of her children, as well as her husband's first name, but neither proved to be very helpful in finding them anywhere but Cornwall in 1880.

-Although it is possible that the Jay Reuben Hawkins of Stonybrook, Long Island, New York is the man who married Charlotte Hawkins, the only source info I have seen listed only links Jay Reuben to his siblings and verifies that their brother is the man who married Sarah and moved to New Jersey.
+Although it is possible that the Jay Reuben Hawkins of Stonybrook, Long Island, New York is the man who married Charlotte Hawkins, the source info I am aware of only links Jay Reuben to his siblings and verifies that their brother is the man who married Sarah and moved to New Jersey.
 I have not seen reference to a Will or probate that may list his [and Charlotte's] children, or even a marriage record for the two.
 Perhaps the birth records of the first two children, born Brooklyn, will have further identifying info on the father.